renukakul/aipowered-email/README.md

 ## How do I deploy this?

-Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify), and [Docker](https://create.t3.gg/en/deployment/docker) for more information.

 # AI-Powered Email Project

 ## Overview

 This project is designed to leverage modern technologies to create an AI-powered email application.
 The initial setup has been completed, incorporating the T3 Stack and `shadcn-ui` for a robust development experience.
+Recently, authentication has been added using [Clerk](https://clerk.dev), enhancing user management and security.

 ## Tech Stack